Get Answers to all your Questions

 header-bg qa

 A current of 1 ampere flows in a series circuit containing an electric lamp and a conductor of 5 Ω when connected to a 10 V battery.
 Calculate the resistance of the electric lamp.
-Now if a resistance of 10 Ω is connected in parallel with this series combination, what change (if any) in current flowing through 5 Ω conductor and potential difference across the lamp will take place?
+Now if a resistance of 10 Ω is connected in parallel with this series combination, what change (if any) in current flowing through the 5 Ω conductor and potential difference across the lamp will take place?
 Give reason.

 Answers (1)